ajbuob/vending-machine/README.md

 ## Summary
 Sample Java vending machine to support the following use cases:
-* Ability to find the price of a specific product.
+* As a user, I have the ability to find the price of a specific product.
-* Ability to purchase a product.
+* As a user, I have the ability to purchase a product.
-* Ability to add more product.
+* As an admin, I have the ability to add more product.

 ## Test
 All test cases are located in src/test/java and can be run using the standard maven command (`mvn test`) in the project's root directory